unixunion/solace-provision/README.md

 ## Provisioning

+solace-provision takes one config arg, and then a subcommand arg.

+See `solace-provision --help` for subcommands, each of which has an associated solace-provision {sub_command} --help

-IMPORTANT: the msgVpnName key within the various yaml files is overridden at provision-time with the --message-vpn arg, which is a mandatory arg for all operations except when creating a vpn.
+IMPORTANT: the msgVpnName key within the various yaml files is overridden at provision-time with the --message-vpn arg, which is a mandatory arg for all operations except when creating a vpn, where it is an optional override.

-This is a "safety" feature in order to only allow changes to a hard-argument passed VPN.

-That said, please remember that certain objects need to reference each other, like client-usernames reference an client-profile and acl.
+Please remember that certain objects do reference each other, like client-usernames reference an client-profile and acl.

 ### VPN